appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 ***

 ##### `/web-app/display-name` *string*
 This node actually doesn't has any functionality.
-Actually you can use it to giver your application a name.
+Actually you can use it to give your application a name.
 In later versions, this name will be displayed in admin UI where all applications are listed.

 ##### `/web-app/description` *string*